 The Thing May 16, 2016

-John Carpenter, one of horror’s greatest maestros, is among the few who knows a thing or two about the art of suspense; he’s a blood-soaked Beethoven of audience piano playing.
-To say he's had a perfect career is giving — like most specialists in terror, unevenness comes with the territory — but how many other horror filmmakers have works like Halloween, The Fog, and The Thing, under their belt?
-Besides iconoclasts of the Wes Craven sort, answers don’t come so easy.
-When it comes to pummeling consumers with a good scare, Carpenter is oftentimes the best man for the job.
+John Carpenter, one of horror’s great maestros, is among the few who knows a thing or two about the art of suspense.
+He’s a Beethoven of audience piano-playing.
+To say he's had a perfect career is giving — like most specialists in terror, unevenness comes with the territory — but how many other horror filmmakers have works like Halloween, The Fog, and The Thing, under their belts?
+When it comes to pummeling a consumer with a good scare, Carpenter is oftentimes the best man for the job.

-The Thing (1982) is an embodiment of his deft mastery, a cocktail of neat (and mouth-agapingly gory) special effects, cutting agitation, and squeamish claustrophobia set to a deliciously eerie Ennio Morricone score.
-We can instantaneously see why it has grown in its reputation as one of the finest horror films of the period: with an ingeniously simple premise at its disposal (loosely lifted from 1951’s The Thing From Another World) and a cast who seems to specialize in portraying various states of uneasiness, it gets under our skin and turns our blood cold.
-We could hardly ask for more, and I prefer unshakable terror to predictable terror.
+The Thing (1982) is Carpenter at the peak of his powers, a cocktail of neat (and mouth-gapingly gory) special effects and squeamish claustrophobia set to a deliciously eerie Ennio Morricone score.
+We can instantaneously see why it has grown in its reputation as one of the finest horror films of the period: With an ingeniously simple premise at its disposal (loosely lifted from 1951’s The Thing From Another World) and a cast specializing in persuasively portraying various states of uneasiness, it gets under our skin, turns our blood cold — the whole nine yards.
+We could hardly ask for more.
 The arcane conclusion is only the icing on the cake.

-To add to its nightmarish inescapability, The Thing is set in a barren, snow covered Norway.
-The nearest signs of civilization are miles away, and blizzards come and go.
-Our first introduction to the film’s potential jolts comes in the form of a bizarre helicopter chase — we witness an Alaskan Malamute being followed and shot at by a group of Norwegian scientists, who clearly know more than we do.
-An accident follows and the dog is taken in by a nearby American research camp led by R.J.
+The Thing is set in a barren, snow-covered patch of Norway.
+Nearest signs of civilization are miles away.
+Blizzards come and go.
+Our first introduction to the film’s potential jolts comes in the form of a bizarre helicopter chase.
+We witness an Alaskan Malamute being followed and shot at by a group of Norwegian scientists, who clearly know more than we do.
+An accident follows, and the dog is taken in by a nearby American research camp led by R.J.
 MacReady (Kurt Russell).
 They brush off the strange nature of the entire ordeal, getting on with their work as if nothing happened.
 Bad idea.

-Hours pass and it becomes apparent that something isn’t quite right with the group’s newly adopted canine.
-It's prefers lurking to playing; a sinister air penetrates his aura.
-But nothing proves to be overtly wrong until the scientists make the mistake of locking the animal up with the camp’s other mutts.
-Then and there do they discover that this dog isn’t a dog at all — it is, rather, a grotesque alien able to take the essence of any other being and effectively shape shift into it.
-Such an exclamation would announce itself as preposterous in the hands of another filmmaker, but Carpenter, blessed with the ability of composing tension of the highest caliber, makes the abhorrent progression more frightening than jarring.
+Hours pass.
+It becomes apparent that something isn’t quite right with the group’s newly adopted canine.
+It prefers lurking to playing; he has a sinister aura — hardly a man's-best-friend type.
+Still, nothing proves overtly wrong — that is until the scientists make the mistake of locking the animal up with the camp’s other mutts.
+Then and there do they discover that this dog isn’t a dog at all — it is, rather, a grotesque alien (?), able to take the essence of any other being and effectively shapeshift into it.
+Such an exclamation would announce itself as preposterous in the hands of another filmmaker.
+But Carpenter, blessed with the ability to cultivate tension we take seriously, makes the progression more frightening than jarring, silly.